anushkamahar/CodeAlpha_TaskAutomation/README.md

 * `TaskAutomation.py` - Main Python file for the automation.
 * `photos` - Folder containing sample JPG files.
 * `README.md` - Information about the project.

-## CodeAlpha Internship

-This project was completed as **Task 3 - Task Automation with Python Scripts** for the CodeAlpha Python Programming Internship.

 ## Author